Umbrella Company in Hong Kong

 In Janurary, pay the balance of the final tax for the preceding year of assessment and 75% of the provisional tax for the current year of assessment.
 In April, pay the remaining 25% of the provisional tax.

 You can pay taxes by phone, online, and via ATMs.
-To pay online, use the ‘Pay e-Cheque’ portal.
+To pay online, use the ‘Pay e-Cheque’ portal(link is external).
 To obtain an e-Cheque, log on to your Internet banking account, select the e-Cheque issuance service, input the payee name (The Government of the HKSAR), cheque date, and cheque amount.
 Confirm the details using a digital signature, and download the issued e-Cheque.
 On the e-Cheque portal, select the Department or General Demand Notes, select the ‘Bill Type’ and key in the ‘Bill Account Number’, key in the bill payment amount, select to upload the e-Cheque, note the Acknowledgement Reference Number, and keep the payment record.

 Credit is given for additional provisional tax already paid when the actual income for the tax year is determined.
 The remainder is payable at the same time as the 75% instalment of provisional tax for the following year.